-The Office of International Affairs (Stevens 111) has many catalogs and brochures describing programs abroad that you can browse in our lounge.
+The Study Abroad Office (Stevens 111A) has many catalogs and brochures describing programs abroad that you can browse.
 You can choose from semester, year, or shorter programs.
 Remember, you can study abroad in almost any country in the world, unless there is a current US Department of State Travel Warning.
 Please visit our office to explore the options.
 Schedule an appointment so that we can spend time helping you.
-Please call: (434) 395-2172, or e-mail email@example.com.
+Please call: (434) 395-4959, or e-mail firstname.lastname@example.org.

 Finding A Program

 Short-Term Faculty-Led Programs